Bengal appearance/ features

 Bengals are generally confident, curious and devoted companions.
 They get along well with other pets when properly introduced and enjoy being part of a family.
 Each Bengal is an individual and those interested should find out as much as they can about this wonderful breed before adding one to their family.

-Here at TBL Bengals Arizona we love the more leopard looking cats.
+Here at TBL: The beautiful leopard Bengals we love the more leopard looking cats.